Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Results and Discussion

-Indeed, during the long-term optical excitation, some NV centers were destabilized.
-These NV centers showed stable fluorescence initially but were later destabilized, resulting in fluorescent bursts or blinking, as shown in Figs.~S3 and S4$^\dag$.
-Such an instability is caused by the optical excitation in aqueous solutions and has not been observed in air, which causes the measurement noise in the end.
-We believe that this destabilization is related to the surface adsorption of water or solvent molecules, which causes the photoionization of NV charge states.
-This point is important when performing the spin measurements in an aqueous environment, where the continuous irradiation by the laser no longer guarantees the stability of the NV-fluorescent probes, particularly at the single NV level.
-The effect of the photoionization must be reduced by decreasing the laser power in case of the long-term tracking of nanodiamonds because the robustness of the NV centers varies between particles (see Supplementary Fig.~S3 for example).
 Increasing the surface oxidation coverage can also improve the photostability.
 The photoionization is related to the charge instability of NV centers, which switches between NV$^0$ and NV$^-$.
 Such charge state conversion is strongly related to the surface termination of nanodiamonds, as has been demonstrated in relation to the charge conversion between these two states by applying an electric potential and surface termination~\cite{karaveli2016modulation,schreyvogel2015active,ji2016charge,yamano2017charge,hauf2011chemical}.
 The surface-oxidized diamonds do not show charge conversion under the electric field because the band is lower than the potential of the electrolyte.
 The surfaces of our present nanodiamonds could be oxidized further by acid cleaning or high-temperature treatment to prevent destabilization in aqueous solutions~\cite{stehlik2015size,wolcott2014surface}.
 Note that measurement of the zeta potential of the nanodiamonds in the present experimental conditions is not possible because high ionic strength of the present buffer solutions causes the sedimentation of nanodiamonds~\cite{gibson2009colloidal,zhao2011chromatographic,zhang2011overview,barreto2015behavior}.
-Zeta potential measurements in diluted suspensions are possible and performed as described in Fig.~S5 (Supplementary).
+Zeta potential measurements in diluted suspensions are possible and performed as described in Fig. S4$^\dagger$.

 We also note that the present experiment does not provide information on the relationship between the surface pH and NV spin properties.
 The surface inhomogeneity by which the nanodiamond-NV centers might have some pH dependence could result in significant differences between the surface pH and the bulk pH.
 The surface pH is an important parameter for nanoparticle science~\cite{bellucci2008nanoparticles} in biological applications, and it may be necessary to study the effect of the surface pH in the future.